Rudy Fugle

-Ryan S. "Rudy" Fugle is an American NASCAR crew chief who works for Hendrick Motorsports as the crew chief of their No. 24 Chevrolet Camaro ZL1 in the NASCAR Cup Series driven by William Byron.
+Ryan Scott "Rudy" Fugle (born April 11, 1984) is an American NASCAR crew chief who works for Hendrick Motorsports as the crew chief of their No. 24 Chevrolet Camaro ZL1 in the NASCAR Cup Series driven by William Byron.
 He previously worked for Kyle Busch Motorsports as a crew chief in the NASCAR Truck Series where he won 28 races, 2 drivers' championships and 5 owners' championships.
 Prior to that, he crew chiefed for Germain Racing in the Truck Series as well as what is now the NASCAR Xfinity Series.

 Racing career

 2007–2012: Early career

 Fugle, a native of Livonia, New York, graduated from UNC Charlotte in 2007 with a degree in mechanical engineering.
 He got his first job in racing as an engineering intern at Robert Yates Racing.
 In 2009, he would join Germain Racing as an engineer before being promoted as crew chief for their No. 15 car driven by Michael Annett in what was then known as the NASCAR Nationwide Series.
 After seven races together in 2009, Fugle and Annett would team up for the full 2010 season.
 Together, the two would only get 2 top-10 finishes and finish 13th in the final standings.

 Germain closed down their Nationwide Series team in 2011 and Fugle moved over to Germain's Truck Series team for the 2011 season, crew chiefing their No. 77 truck driven by Justin Lofton for the first 9 races of the season.